Core Architecture & Latency Constraints for Real-Time Geofencing Systems

 self._eval_queue.task_done()

-def get_metrics(self) -> Dict[str, Any]:
+def get_metrics(self) -> dict[str, Any]:

 return dict(self._metrics)

-Operational Debugging Steps
+Operational Debugging Runbook

 Conclusion